lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

-# biu_python_final_project
-BIU python class final project.
+# Predicting fMRI Response Dissimilarity to Natural Scenes
+COURSE: Data Science and Advanced Python Concepts Workshop for Neuroscience BAR-ILAN UNIVERSITY

+This project did not aim to replicate or directly compare results from existing papers.
+Instead, we adopted an exploratory approach to a novel task in an existing problem space.
+The goal of this project is to predict how different our brain response will be to viewing a pair of images representing natural scenes, i.e., predict dissimilarity between fMRI responses to pairs of images.

+## PDF report file
+This repository contains a PDF file with the project report.
+It follows the structure of a scientific report with the following parts: introduction, methodology, results, and conclusion and discussion.
+As specified in the guidelines, no specific part for citations and references are included.

+## Source/Project
 Full dataset results are run via various Google Colab workbooks (impossible to run with the full dataset on a local machine), but this repo has all corresponding code split out into organized files (per `Directory structure` detailed below).
 Details on how to run this code locally with a small subset of data are noted here as well.
+[Lindsay more explanation about why isn't our main file shorter] [In case we have some functions that are not called in the main file explain that we had and used them to check but that are not relevant for the model]

-## Directory structure
+### Directory structure
 <details>
 <summary>Directory Structure</summary>